 https://raw.githubusercontent.com/PSPDFKit/helm-charts/master/charts/document-engine/values.simple.yaml

-You can also begin with the full set of parameters by getting the values.yaml(opens in a new tab) file:
+You can also start with the full parameter set by downloading values.yaml(opens in a new tab):

 Terminal window